danielpuglisi/seiten/README.md

 ### Switch Page Store

-Per default, the navigation which matches the current I18n.locale will be set to the current page store.
+Per default, the navigation which matches the `config.i18n.default_locale` in `config/application.rb` will be set as the current page store on initialization.

 To switch the current page store you can do the following: